 It tastes like a lightly flavored sparkling mineral water, like San Pellegrino berry or lemon, without alcohol astringency.
 The only giveaway that this was an adult beverage was when I got up from the bar stool and had a lightheaded moment.

 A New-ish Millennial Ritual

-A rather newish millennial ritual is "Dry January."
+A rather newish Millennial ritual is "Dry January."
 The theory is that a month of abstention will atone for the excesses of the holidays.
-I new a guy in the 1980s who did this, but now it's a movement, supposedly in the interest of good millennial health.
+I knew a guy in the 1980s who did this, but now it's a movement, supposedly in the interest of good Millennial health.
 What it really is: a modern version of Binge and Purge.

 Is there a middle ground that makes more sense?
 The French Paradox taught us that moderate consumption of wine, particularly consumed with food (which tempers the intoxicating effects of wine), extends people's lives compared to non-drinkers.
 (See Stress, Elimination Of.)

 Good health was, of course, one reason boomers have always given for drinking wine instead of their grandad's booze.
 Similarly, a lot of beer drinkers have believed that the lower alcohol in beer is preferable to the higher alcohol in wine.
 Again, it depends on how much of any of it is consumed.
 Drinking a 12 pack of light beer every night or downing three bottles of wine a day kind of negates those particular health claims, don't you think?

 I hate to sound like your old man, but there is a more sensible, more obvious answer: Don't binge so much during the holidays and you won't need a Dry January.

 Is Hard Seltzer here to stay?
 Remember Smart Water?
 I still don't know what's so smart about it.
 It's water that costs a couple bucks and it comes in plastic bottles.
 Tsk, tsk.